abhnvthakur/alma-assessment/README.md

 - Results may vary based on how well the CV articulates achievements
 - Technical terminology and domain-specific language may impact accuracy
 - The AI model may occasionally misinterpret complex achievements

-## Troubleshooting

-If you encounter issues:

-1. Verify your Gemini API key is correct and active
-2. Check that the selected model (`gemini-1.5-flash`) is available in your Google AI account
-3. Ensure your PDF or DOCX files are not password-protected or corrupted
-4. For PDF extraction issues, try using a different PDF converter or text extraction method

-## License

-[Include your license information here]